Mavireck/Kobo-Dashboard/README.md

 It serves as a secondary notification panel to display all your notification from your phone directly on your Kobo.
 I personally use my Kobo as a fancy clock on my desk, and having the notification on the Kobo screen instead allows me to be less distracted by my phone screen.

+So, wh÷n you start this app, a HTTP server is being started on the Kobo.
+It listens to POST requests.
-You need an app which listens to the notification, then sends their content via a HTTP Post request to the kobo.
+You need an app which listens to the notification, then sends their content via a HTTP Post request to the kobo (the URL is your Kobo'sIP address, visible in the top right corner of the screen, followed by :80, the port for the server).
 The POST parameters must be "title", "message","package","timestamp".
 The first 3 must be base64encoded.

 I personally use this app:
 https://play.google.com/store/apps/details?id=com.llamalab.automate&hl=fr